TinosNitso/VanityTXID-Plugin/README.md

 Generate txn IDs starting with a specific pattern, using a standard wallet + plugin & watching-only wallet.
 Available for Electron Cash (incl.
 SLP Edition) on Windows, Linux & macOS.
 Written in Python, & C++ for the miner.
 To install the latest version download "VanityTXID-Plugin.zip" above, or from the proper release.
 Using this plugin users can create and send SLP tokens with custom token/txn ID, like this PoW NFT (minted in about 30secs): https://simpleledger.info/token/00000002dad1d1f7e12cb4fc6239a1223ed29470a909a8e8078ee51f1b5ae3a9

-v1.3.4 SHA256 Checksum: 0c35dfc1734c78e52171a8c6d8c9156fa9829c55bd48aaa87e60e4c54fa8920f
+v1.4.0 SHA256 Checksum: cd254b21f771353738d80306f4f9648e8ef60d9e93b118b7786d20bd46c11693

 A fundamental issue is that 0-conf doesn't apply to the TXID itself.
 The payment amount can't be changed, but the TXID & message can change before confirmation.
 If it ever fails, the contract can be improved.
 A 0-conf message could be signed for using OP_CHECKDATASIG - the smart contract is just more complicated.

 main.cpp & Icon.rc are compiled together using -O3 -s -march=corei7 gcc compiler flags.
 All .dll libraries are extracted from 'codeblocks-20.03mingw-nosetup.zip' & 'codeblocks-20.03-32bit-mingw-32bit-nosetup.zip'.
+Linux compiling don't use Icon.rc, and requires linking pthread library in Code::Blocks ('sudo apt install codeblocks').
+In macOS don't use Code::Blocks, instead enter 'g++ -std=c++11 -O3 ./main.cpp' into terminal. macOS will download & install g++ if needed.
+Then rename the resulting 'A.out' to 'VanityTXID-Plugin' and it's ready to go inside the zip if you want to check your own build's hash rate.

-Linux & macOS compiling don't use Icon.rc.
-A Windows project file with example arguments is included, so others can build & run immediately.
+A Windows project file with example arguments is included, so others can build & run immediately (I just broadcast the payment so no one else can).
 There's a serious issue when it comes to deterministic builds which are verifiably identical to the source code.
-Instead of the checksums, which keep changing every time I build, it's better to look at the exact number of bytes, e.g. 50,688 bytes.
-A simple exectuable is much less likely to be corrupt if everyone gets the exact same size build.
+Instead of the checksums, which keep changing every time I build, it's better to look at the exact number of bytes, e.g. 88,576 bytes.
+It should be possible to reproduce each build's exact size.

-Linux requires eSpeak for TXID To Sound.
-Linux in VirtualBox (screenshot) is only half the speed it was in Windows' own Hyper-V, which doesn't support macOS.
+Linux requires eSpeak for TXID To Sound (enter 'sudo apt install espeak' in terminal).
+Linux in VirtualBox (screenshot) is probably only half the speed it was in Windows' own Hyper-V, but that one doesn't support macOS.

-Next update will have ~30% faster hash rate (eg just under 2MH/s) by using CSHA256 from Bitcoin Core (BCHN).
-I've discovered a bug when using 32-bit Windows 10, which doesn't allow the TXID To Sound option (unchecking that will fix the problem).
-Next update will fix this by calling PowerShell instead of mshta (MicroSoft HTml Application).
-Another bugfix is for when Linux doesn't have espeak.
-Also the plugin won't keep re-extracting its binaries every time we start EC.
-Also the WPM formula should be exponential (non-linear) in the @ Rate index, and I'll slow down the max WPM. espeak will use a random pitch, instead of random voice.
-The language translator doesn't work, except for one word at a time (I'm not sure if I should bother fixing it).
+v1.4.0:
+- ~31% speed increase by using Bitcoin Core's CSHA256 C++ code.
+Binary sizes are all much larger now.
+I've removed the zedwood license.
+In a future update I might bring it back as a UI selection, since zedwood probably wins on simplicity (imagine having to write every line yourself).
+Users might want to select between CryptoPP, OpenSSL, Bitcoin Core & zedwood, to check the hash rates.
+I've noticed results which are a bit too impressive inside Linux & macOS VMs. eg I got 1.4 MH/s using only 4 Threads in a very slow macOS Catalina VirtualBox.
+This should mean I get more than 1.9 MH/s natively in Windows.
+I'll probably try a native Linux test.
+It could be there's an issue with MinGW being slow (poor Windows build).
+- BugFix: Windows TTS now uses PowerShell -C instead of MSHTA (MicroSoft HTml App.) since the latter isn't allowed on 32-bit Windows 10 Home N.
+- Improved Python script.
+Only ever extract binaries from zip once, on enable (faster startup).
+Disabling plugin still removes all binaries.
+- BugFix: Hash rate was always over by ~1% (3*1/255) due to 'for' loops failing to catch a few used nonce bytes at #255 (or -1).
+I was just about to switch back from the new 'do' loops, due to them being 1% slower!
+- Random espeak pitch now in Linux, which is the synth version of random voice.
+BugFix: Lack of espeak no longer throws an error.
+- WPM (POSix) now exponential against Rate index.
+Default @ Rate 5.
+Max WPM reduced to 450.
+- There's still a bug when a plugin changes version number (wallet must restart to finish update).
+Language Translator not working (module can only handle one word at a time).

 v1.3.4:
 - Windows 64 bit binary (with i7-AVX tuning) slightly faster on my CPU (1.5 MH/s instead of 1.4 MH/s).
 Back in v1.1.0 I downgraded to 32-bit, before I could check the MH/s.
 Just because EC is 32-bit, doesn't mean its plugins should always be!
 TBH I haven't tested a 32-bit VM yet.
 The plugin has now doubled in size.
 I haven't rebuilt the posix binaries.